SoftwareAG/c8y-docs/content/edge/migration-bundle/migration-107-to-109.md

 ### Creating a backup on Cumulocity IoT Edge 10.7

-In your Cumulocity IoT Edge 10.7 setup, you must back up the data for each tenant and docker collection, and note down the device-ID.
+In your Cumulocity IoT Edge 10.7 setup, you must back up the data for each tenant and docker collection, and note down the device ID.

 To back up the data: